ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Immutability.md

 When you declare a variable or attribute with `Final`, the Python interpreter records that in the `__annotations__` of the module or class, but it does not prevent assignments at runtime.
 The enforcement comes from type checkers.
-Tools like mypy will scan your code and, if you try to reassign a `Final` variable, they will emit an error and refuse to consider the code type-safe.
+The type checker emits an error if you try to reassign a `Final` variable.
 As of Python 3.11, marking classes or methods with the `@final` decorator sets a `__final__ = True` attribute on the object, mostly for introspection or tooling--Python won't stop you from subclassing a `@final` class or overriding a